Lyczeq/my-tutorials/react/imports-and-css/imports-and-css.md

 }
 ```

-Of course, there are many more which you can find in Google.
+Of course, there are many, many more which you can find in Google.

 I highly recommend to read about `flex` and `grid`.
 These two features will help you how to position the elements.